Phil O'Meara

 Phillip Anthony O'Meara (born 13 June 1951) is an Australian former cricketer.
-He played one first-class match for Western Australia in the 1978 Sheffield Shield against Queensland at the Gabba, making 29 runs all-up.
+He played one first-class match for Western Australia in the 1978 Sheffield Shield against Queensland at the Gabba, making 9 runs in the first innings and 20 runs in the second.
 O'Meara also played grade cricket for the Fremantle District Cricket Club in the Western Australian Grade Cricket competition.
 He holds the record for the most runs made in a season for the club: 834 runs in the 1978–79 season.
 He is the current vice-president of the Victorian Sub-District Cricket Association.